sachinrawat2207/quTARANG_dep/docs/source/scheme.rst

     \iota \partial_t\psi = V\psi + g|\psi|^2\psi

-By taking a fourier trasnform of eq(\ref{eq:sstep1}), one can convert the PDE into an ODE which can be solved exactly in Fourier space and the wavefunction in real space can be retrieved by taking an inverse fourier transform.
+By taking a fourier trasnform of :eq:`eq:GPE` , one can convert the PDE into a list of PDEs which can be solved exactly in Fourier space and the wavefunction in real space can be retrieved by taking an inverse fourier transform.
 For :math:`t \ \epsilon \ [t_n,t_{n+1}]`, :math:`|\psi|^2`  remains almost constant therefore, eq(\ref{eq:sstep2}), now just an ODE, can be solved exactly in :math:`t_n` and :math:`t_{n+1}`

 Between :math:`t_n` and :math:`t_{n+1}`, the two steps are connected through strang splitting: